jliottard/music-list-player/README.md

 # Music list player
 A python script that downloads and plays musics from a music list text file.
 ## Features
-[ ] - Handle errors on not finding a youtube video for the give names [x] - Define a command line interface
+- [ ] Handle errors on not finding a youtube video for the give names
+- [ ] Play next song in the playlist at the end of the current music
+- [ ] Print lyrics as the music is playing
+- [x] Define a command line interface
-[x] - Add stop and skip actions to an audio being played [x] - Play audio files
+- [x] Add stop and skip actions to an audio being played
+- [x] Play audio files
-[x] - Download music's audio from name and author
+- [x] Download music's audio from name and author
 ## Dependencies
 - requests: python -m pip install requests
 - pytube: pip install pytube